pushkinoxt/pushkinoxt/README.md

 - ⚡ Fun fact: ...
 -->

-I'm writing this so that we can fast forward through some getting-to-know-you parts of me that we might miss.
-Doing so IRL is always better, message me for a coffee?
+IRL is always better, message me.

 # About

+Having fun isn't hard when you've got a library card.